 - Print off the CodeSnaps blocks.

-- Calibrate your robot using the SAS CodeSnaps app.
+- Calibrate your robot using the CodeSnaps app.

 - Set up an obstacle course using materials in your classroom.